 BEST – ParkCity Everly Hotel Bintulu Review

 If you’re looking for 5 star luxury… you won’t find it in Bintulu!
-However, ParkCity Everly Hotel is still a lovely 4 star hotel with lots of facilities and within walking distance of a local mall and many restaurants.
+However, ParkCity Everly Hotel is still a lovely 4 star hotel with lots of facilities it’s right next door to a local shopping centre and many eating options.
+Although I personally would rate it a very solid three star hotel.

-The hotel offers guests three different restaurants, an outdoor pool, free shuttle services and guest parking, a sauna, and a kids playground among its facilities.
+The hotel offers guests two different restaurants, an outdoor pool, a gym and free parking among its facilities.

-The range of rooms includes deluxe/executive double rooms as well as suites with an ocean view.
-Rooms include free WiFi, a minibar, tea and coffee facilities, a bathroom with a tub and air conditioning.
-Larger suites have a living and dining area.
+The range of rooms includes standard/deluxe/executive double rooms as well as suites with a sea view.
+Rooms include WiFi, a mini-fridge, tea and coffee making facilities, air-conditioning and flatscreen TV.
+Larger suites have a living and dining area as well as the possibility of a kitchenette and a terrace.

-This is a great hotel to base yourself in and is close to all the major central Bintulu attractions.
+This is a great hotel to be based in and is close to all the major central Bintulu attractions.
+The riverfront walk is just outside.

 MID-RANGE – Promenade Hotel Bintulu Review

-This is an affordable place to base yourself in Bintulu without sacrificing comfort.
-There’s also a golf course within walking distance.
+This is an affordable place to call home in Bintulu without sacrificing comfort.

 Click here for the latest prices.